dijasila/GPAW/doc/tutorialsexercises/magnetic/mft/mft.rst

 	   :align: center

-Even though we are showing the entire range of magnon energies for `r_{\mathrm{c}}\in[1.0, 1.5]`, the spread is not visible on the frequency scale of the actual magnon dispersion, why we can conclude that the MFT magnon dispersion is well defined for the entire Brillouin Zone!
+Even though we are showing the entire range of magnon energies for `r_{\mathrm{c}}\in[1.0 Å, 1.5 Å]`, the spread is not visible on the frequency scale of the actual magnon dispersion, why we can conclude that the MFT magnon dispersion is well defined for the entire Brillouin Zone!
 This is confirmed by the calculations using the parallelepipedic site volumes, which yields identical results.

 Example 2 (Advanced): hcp-Co